Mr Nashat Siddiqui MBBS BSc FRCS (Tr&Orth)

 My membership of learned societies includes the British Elbow and Shoulder Society, British Orthopaedic Association, Fellow of the Royal College of Surgeons of England, Orthopaedic Trauma Society, and AO Trauma Foundation.

 While surgery has traditionally been performed with large incisions there are many ways in which the same procedure can be performed through small "keyhole" cuts.

-I have been trained to perform the majority of my shoulder procedures, as well as elbow where possible, using this technique.
+I perform the majority of my shoulder procedures, as well as elbow where possible, using this technique.
 This allows earlier recovery and rehabilitation for my patients, not to mention a more cosmetically acceptable scar.

-I perform replacements of all of these joints when needed, although I try to help my patients prolong the life of their natural joint for as long as possible before turning to joint replacement surgery.
+I perform replacements of all of these joints when needed, including use of the latest materials and technologies; although I try to help my patients prolong the life of their natural joint for as long as possible before turning to joint replacement surgery.

 HAND AND WRIST SURGERY